 This example is loosely inspired from lattice gas automata.
-In such kind of cellular automata, rules of forms $\beta \Rightarrow f(\beta)$ are used to specify the local evolution of a set of particles distributed on a regular subdivision of the plan.
+In these kinds of cellular automata, rules of the form $\beta \Rightarrow f(\beta)$ are used to specify the local evolution of a set of particles distributed on a regular subdivision of the plan.
 The expression $\beta$ is a pattern that matches a configuration (typically two particles in two neighbor cells that would collide at the next time step) and $f(\beta)$ is used to specify the evolution of the particles.

-In our arbitrary example, we want to specify the 90°-rotation of a cross in square lattice (see the two diagrams at left of figure 1).
+In our arbitrary example, we want to specify the $90^\circ$ rotation of a cross in a square lattice (see the two diagrams on the left side of figure 1).
 An array-like data structure can be used to record the lattice state and the rule $\beta \Rightarrow f(\beta)$ is used to specify the rotation of a single cross.
-Note that in this case, the pattern $\beta$ does not filter a sub-array but an arbitrary subset (a cross).
-Such rule must be applied to each occurrence of a cross in the data structure.
+Notice that in this case, the pattern $\beta$ does not filter a sub-array but an arbitrary subset (a cross).
+This rule must be applied to each occurrence of a cross in the data structure.
 The result is an array function, called here a transformation.
 We write:

-trans Turn = { $\beta \Rightarrow f(\beta)$ ; }
+trans $$Turn = \{ \beta \Rightarrow f(\beta); \}$$

-The transformation Turn is defined by case (here there is only one case corresponding to one rule in the transformation Turn).
+The transformation Turn is defined by cases (here there is only one case corresponding to the single rule in the transformation Turn).
 The case $\beta$ specifies a sub-domain which is replaced by $f(\beta)$ .
-How-
+However, unlike case-based function definitions acting on algebraic data types, the cases do not correspond to constructors nor exhaust the data structure.